Simon Kimbangu: Biography

 His ministry continued in hiding, but in September he turned himself in.
+While in Mbanza-Nsanda, Kimbangu made numerous prophecies concerning the liberation of Africa and their independence.
+He further alluded to a time when soon all nations will come to the temple Nkamba to worship him, and there will be one church, one language (Kikongo), and one God.
 He was placed before a military court, without the benefit of a legal representative, and found guilty of undermining public security and disturbing the peace.
-On 3 October 1921, he was sentenced to death.
-King Albert I commuted his sentence to life imprisonment.
+During his trial, there were many false accusations brought against him by the Belgian religious leaders, and the Italian judge de Rossi asked him to make explicit his religious claims.
+In his reply, Kimbangu stated that he’s not a prophet but the special envoy of Jesus the Muanda Velela, meaning Holy Spirit in Kikongo; the one promised by Christ in John 14:15, the coming of the Holy Spirit.
+On 3 October 1921, because of his claim, he was sentenced to death.
 He was moved to the prison in Elisabethville where he died on 12 October 1951.
+His body was exhumed and reburied in Nkamba with full military honours in 1960.

-During his thirty years of imprisonment, he continued to be regarded as a spiritual leader and people claimed to see him appear at many places at the same time, continuously being in contact with his followers and family by appearing to them and giving them missions.
-According to an eyewitness account by a military guard based at Kimbangu's prison, Kimbangu is said to have prophesied the day and time of his death.
-He has since become a symbol of Congolese nationalism.
+Recently the Congolese government has introduced a law establishing the 6 April of each year as a holiday dedicated to the “fight of Simon Kimbangu and the African consciousness”.
+Now, 6th April is the date that marked the beginning of the healing and prophetic activities of Simon Kimbangu.

 The Kimbanguist Church

 After Simon Kimbangu's trial, the administration tried to suppress the movement.
 Followers were banished to different parts of the country and their faith was outlawed.
 In 1940, the highest ranking exiles were placed in guarded work camps and subjected to forced labor; many died.
 However, as a result of the persecution, the Church spread in the underground and reached people in other areas.
 Eventually, in 1959, the Kimbanguist Church was recognized by the Belgian government and could then conduct prayer freely.

-Today, the Kimbanguist Church is well established in many countries.
-When Kimbangu died, his son Joseph Diangienda, who Kimbanguists and other's claim is the second incarnation of Simon Kimbangu (as he prophesied in 1910) took over the Church ministry.
+Today, the Kimbanguist Church is well established in several countries amongst the Congolese diaspora.
+When Kimbangu died, his son Joseph Diangienda, who Kimbanguists and others claim is the second incarnation of Simon Kimbangu (as he prophesied in 1910) took over the Church ministry.
 Joseph Diangienda (chief spiritual) organized the contemporary Church.
 Diangienda (born 22 March 1918) died on 8 July 1992 in Switzerland and was succeeded by his elder brother Salomon Dialungana Kiangani, who Kimbanguists also claim is The Lord Jesus Christ reincarnated back to mankind whose son, Simon Kimbangu Kiangani the grandson of Simon Kimbangu and who the Kimbanguist Church today claims is Simon Kimbangu resurrected, is now the spiritual leader based at the Church's headquarters in Nkamba.